Kristína Nevařilová

-Kristína Nevařilová (born 1991) is a Slovak slalom canoeist who has competed since 2007.
+Kristína Nevařilová (born 9 November 1991) is a Slovak slalom canoeist who has competed at the international level from 2007 to 2018, specializing primarily in the K1 discipline.

 She won a bronze medal in the K1 team event at the 2014 ICF Canoe Slalom World Championships at Deep Creek Lake.
 She also won a gold and a bronze in the same event at the European Championships.